 (3) The Australian Securities and Investments Commission may disclose information as reasonably necessary in order to provide the Data Recipient Accreditor with advice or assistance if consulted in accordance with this rule.

-5.5 Criteria for accreditation—unrestricted level
+5.5 Criteria for unrestricted, data enclave and limited data accreditation

-Note: Under subsection 56CA(1) of the Act, the Data Recipient Accreditor may, in writing, accredit a person if the Data Recipient Accreditor is satisfied that the person meets the criteria for accreditation specified in the consumer data rules.
-This rule specifies those criteria for the “unrestricted” level of accreditation .
+(1) This rule applies in relation to unrestricted accreditation, data enclave accreditation and limited data accreditation.

-The criterion for accreditation at the “unrestricted” level is that the accreditation applicant:
+(2) The criterion for accreditation is that the accreditation applicant:

 (a) would, if accredited, be able to comply with the obligations set out in rule 5.12; or